Brand Names: Pravachol

 What is the most important information I should know about pravastatin (Pravachol)?

-You should not take pravastatin if you are allergic to it, if you are pregnant or breast-feeding, or if you have liver disease.
+You should not take pravastatin if you are pregnant or breast-feeding, or if you have liver disease.

 In rare cases, pravastatin can cause a condition that results in the breakdown of skeletal muscle tissue, leading to kidney failure.
 Call your doctor right away if you have unexplained muscle pain, tenderness, or weakness especially if you also have fever, unusual tiredness, and dark colored urine.